Automated Textile Sorting for Recycling

 The environmental impact reduction associated with the use of recycled fibers is impressive, according to the development group.
-In a pilot project with a jeans manufacturer, the energy savings of recycled fiber versus virgin was 53 percent, while the water-saving amounted to 99 percent, and the chemical saving was 88 percent.
-Click on the link to see the textiles4textiles video.
+In a pilot project with a jeans manufacturer, the energy savings of recycled fiber versus virgin was 53%, while the water-saving amounted to 99%, and the chemical saving was 88%.

 The FIBERSORT project continues to make progress on this technology.
 However, it has not yet been commercialized.
 The project is comprised of Wieland Textiles, Valvan Baling Systems, Metrohm Applikon, Worn Again, Faritex, Salvation Army ReShare, and Circle Economy,

 A key to the success of the automated sorting technology will in successfully fiber-sorting large volumes of material accurately, including the large amounts of low-grade non-renewable textiles that are collected, and directing them towards industrial chemical recycling operations.